Stefan0712/fitness-app/README.md

 ## Latest Updates

+### 24 August 2025
+* Created a separate page for viewing and creating new muscles
+* Remade the list of default muscles
+* Updated the Muscle Selector component to be simpler and more straighforward
+*

 ### 18 August 2025
 * Created separate library screens for workouts and exercises
 * Added a Library Menu that shows up when the user taps on the Library button from the nagivation, allowing the user to go to "My Workouts", "My Exercises", or "Explore"